Lawrence1024/FBLAComputerGameSimulation/README.md

 Additional Notes
 ============
-   1. All drawing in the game are drawn by our team members using PhotoShop
+   1. All drawing (except the FBLA logo) in the game are drawn by our team members using PhotoShop
    2. Background music and sound effects came from YouTube